 Thank you for attending AIA San Francisco and AIA Los Angeles' 2014 Future Care: Design for Health.
 We hope you found the day insightful and thought-provoking.
-Please let us know about your experience by filling out a brief survey.

 Innovation and Design Excellence in Healthcare Facilities Design: Today and Tomorrow